lanl-ansi/Alpine.jl/README.md

 ## Underlying solvers

-Though the MIP-based bounding algorithm implemented in Alpine is quite involved, most of the computational bottleneck arises in the underlying MIP solvers.
+Though an MIP-based bounding algorithm implemented in Alpine is quite involved, most of the computational bottleneck arises in the underlying MIP solvers.
 Since every iteration of Alpine solves an MIP sub-problem, which is typically a convex MILP/MIQCQP, Alpine's run time heavily depends on the run-time of these solvers.
 For the best performance of Alpine, we recommend using the commercial solver [Gurobi](https://www.gurobi.com), which is available [free](https://www.gurobi.com/academia/academic-program-and-licenses/) for academic purposes.
 However, due to the flexibility offered by [JuMP](https://github.com/jump-dev/JuMP.jl), the following MIP and NLP solvers are supported in Alpine:

 | Solver                                                                         | Julia Package                                                |